 Tannoy Little Gold Monitor Review

-These were collection only from Bristol, which is about 4.5h drive from where I live.
-This correlated with a business trip couple of days after the auction’s end date.
-Guess where?
-Near Bristol… I contacted the seller, made an offer and arranged a mutually convenient collection time.
-Week after, and I was a proud owner of these beautiful Tannoys.
+I found a listing on eBay with collection only from Bristol, which nearly 5h drive from where I live.
+Around the same time, I was asked at work to go on a business trip – guess where?
+Near Bristol… I contacted the seller, made an offer, and arranged a mutually convenient collection time.
+Week after, I was a proud owner of these beautiful Tannoys.

 Please note – usually before reviewing vintage speakers, I recap the crossovers to ensure that capacitors are within manufacturer’s specification.
 On this occasion, caps were within the specs, so there was no need to replace them.
 Also, bear in mind that purchasing vintage speakers is always a gamble.
-30 and often 50 years it’s a long time, and one can never be sure how this time affected driver suspension compliance, ferrofluid cooling is some tweeters, etc. Consequently, it is possible that the Tannoy LGM that you want purchase will sound different than the pair I reviewed.
+30 and often 50 years it’s a long time, and one can never be sure how this time affected the loudspeaker drivers.
+Consequently, it is possible that the Tannoy Little Gold Monitor that you have purchased will measure and sound different than the pair I reviewed.

 tannoy little gold monitor lgm speakers review 12 recording studioTannoy Little Gold Monitor speakers were developed with nearfield studio monitoring in mind, and recording/broadcasting studios are where most of these speakers were used (see the image on the left, that was found somewhere on the Internet).
 Many studios still use them these days.
 A good while ago I came across news about Sheryl Crow tannoy little gold monitor lgm speakers review 11 sheryl crow housebuying a new house for millions of dollars.
 I’m not usually interested in this type of news, but there was a photo of Sheryl’s studio-room (check out the image on the right) and I was very pleased to discover that she had the Tannoy Little Gold Monitors behind the mixing desk.
 Presumably, whoever works in there with Ms Crow, could have asked for any speakers regardless of cost, and yet he or she chosen Tannoy LGM.
 It appears that despite the age, there is still a demand for these among professional sound engineers.